 WHAT WE DO

-WE ARE IN THE SERVICE, DEVELOPING AND MANAGEMENT BUSINESS.
 If you have a business idea, a brand to develop, need web design and management, have unique and creative ideas you want to execute, need strategic planning, need marketing, need access to creative talents, need a serious project manager, we are what you seek.
 A large part of our business is to develop and manage fashion and lifestyle brands.
 Some of our brands include hand-crafted goods MADE IN USA, we also handle developments, management, and trading relations with overseas manufacturers for some of our brands and clients.
-WE ARE PROUD AND CONFIDENT OF OUR BRANDS, PRODUCTS, SERVICES, AND AIM TO ALWAYS OFFER THE HIGHEST QUALITY.
+WE ARE PROUD AND CONFIDENT OF OUR BRANDS, PRODUCTS, SERVICES, AND AIM TO ALWAYS OFFER THE HIGHEST QUALITY OF SERVICE.

 GT1 International Ltd.’s mission is to provide high-quality creative services through, study, integrity, pride, details, craftsmanship, flawless execution, and success.
 We respect our work, our brands and clients, each project is custom handled and nurtured.